-🔹 Tinker’s Tip: Save three quick notes now: 1) 1 EUR ≈ 1.96 BGN, 2) Type C/F adaptor, 3) Sofia Metro from Terminal 2 for the airport run.
-Download an offline map and keep 20–40 BGN in small change for kiosks, then tap to pay almost everywhere else. 🚇💶
+🔹 Tinker’s Tip: Save three quick notes now: 1) prices still appear in lev alongside euro until 8 August 2026, handy for spotting any cheeky markups, 2) pack a Type C/F adaptor, 3) Sofia Metro M4 runs straight from Terminal 2 for the airport run.
+Tap-to-pay works almost everywhere now.

 What plug adapter do I need?
 Type C or F.